OnlyLys/Leaper/README.md

 ![Decorate All Pairs](images/decorate-all-pairs.gif)

-### `leaper.additionalDetectedPairs`
+### `leaper.additionalTriggerPairs`

 Users can use this contribution to add additional pairs that will trigger the extension.
 Pairs are specified with the format:

     { "open": "_open_character_", "close": "_close_character_" }

-For instance, say we want to add a pair that is `||`.
+For instance, say we want to add detection for a pair that is `||`.
 All we need to do is to set the contribution to:

-    "leaper.additionalDetectedPairs": [
+    "leaper.additionalTriggerPairs": [
         { "open": "|", "close": "|" }
     ],